Dr-Duncan-treatment-room

 By the team at L’Atelier Aesthetics, checked by Dr Duncan Brennand, Lead Aesthetic Doctor, 101 Harley Street

-Doctor-led is one of the most misused phrases in UK aesthetic medicine.
-A clinic that employs a medical director who signs off on paperwork can describe itself as doctor-led and be technically accurate.
-A clinic where every injection is delivered by a GMC-registered doctor is also doctor-led, and those two set-ups are not the same thing.
-Below is what the phrase should mean, what to ask before booking, and how we interpret it at the clinic.
+Doctor-led is one of the most widely used and least consistently defined phrases in UK aesthetic medicine.
+A clinic that employs a medical director to sign off on paperwork can describe itself as doctor-led and be technically accurate.
+A clinic where every injection is planned and delivered by a GMC-registered doctor can use exactly the same phrase.
+Those two arrangements are not the same thing.

-In its strongest form, doctor-led means a GMC-registered doctor performs the consultation, plans every treatment, personally delivers all injectable work, oversees the clinical team delivering device treatments, and manages any complications.
-At L’Atelier Aesthetics, that is how it works.
-Dr Brennand performs every consultation and every injectable.
-Emma, Kate and Bronte deliver device treatments under his clinical lead.
-That is the structure patients can reasonably expect when they choose a doctor-led clinic.
+In its strongest form, doctor-led means a GMC-registered doctor conducts every consultation, plans every treatment, personally delivers all injectable work, oversees the clinical team delivering device treatments, and manages any complications that arise.

 Meet Dr Duncan Brennand